UXSoc/uxsoc-apps-cms/src/pages/index.md

           identity and generates cash for more projects and events for the org!
         title: The Money Lover
     title: "\U0001F4B8 VP for Finance"
+  - cards: []
+    description: '  '
+    positions:
+      - description: >-
+          The VP for Marketing is responsible for ensuring that the org is well represented on all platforms and that all events, projects, and initiatives are properly promoted .

+          They must help ensure that the org has a good reputation  through timely and sensible campaign strategies that reflect the values of the organization.

+          It is recommended that they be able to juggle multiple projects and teams as they will be overseeing and advising the creatives, copywriters, and documentations committees.
+This involves the tracking and management of all content and output, ensuring their quality and completion.

+          Responsibilities

+          * Social Media Planning & Management (Facebook, Instagram, Twitter, LinkedIn) to increase member and audience engagement

+          * Ideating and executing different marketing strategies for the org’s various events, projects, and initiatives.

+          * Ensuring that each event, project, and initiative maintains a consistent brand that aligns with the org’s values.

+          * Managing the creation of output for the org’s various events, projects, and initiatives.

+          * Setting the annual motto/theme of the org
+        title: The Trendsetter
+    title: "\U0001F4DD VP for Marketing"
+  - cards: []
+    description: >-
+      Behind the success of every organization is a solid foundation of trust and a sense of community.
+UXSociety cares for its own members’ experience.
+      We, in the Department of Human Resources, are the Support Unit of
+      UXSociety: organizing projects and initiatives that create an environment where the members can explore, connect, and grow as design leaders.
+    positions:
+      - description: |-
+          The Member Development Officer sees to the following:

+          * Organizing Bonding Activities and Team-building
+          * Conducting ICs with other officers and members
+          * Conducting researches about the current composition of members
+          * Assessing trends and creating reports from event and IC responses
+        title: Member Development Officer
+    title: "\U0001F3E0 Human Resources"
+  - cards: []
+    description: '   '
+    positions:
+      - description: >-
+          The Vice President for UX Design is **in charge of leading the UX education efforts** through **client projects** and **events**.

+          He or she **ensures that product design (with a focus on UX) is effectively taught throughout the organization** by collaborating with different departments in executing design-related events, while also **making sure that quality is executed in all digital products created for clients**.

+          It is recommended that the Vice President for UX Design has past experience not only in **product** **design**, but also **profound knowledge in user research, visual design, and usability**.
+The VP for UX Design must also have **experience** **in mentorship and collaboration**, and if possible, product management.

+          The Vice President for UX Design works hand in hand with the Vice President for Consultancy in managing the UXDC team.
+        title: The Design Educator
+    title: "\U0001F499 VP for UX Design"
+  - description: ' '
+    positions:
+      - description: >-
+          The Vice President for Events is **in charge of making sure the programs and logistics of UXSoc's events are smooth and well-designed**.
+Moreover, he/ she is responsible for keeping the overall event experience (both for audience and speaker) meaningful and relevant.

+          He/she is an **efficient planner and organizer of events**.
+He/she is **familiar with Ateneo’s (rigorous) mechanisms** with regards to venue reservations and project proposals.
+If not, he/she is **ready to learn** them, immerse in them, and give their soul to them.

+          He/she knows how to deploy project teams, manage expectations and motivations, and pick the right people for the right job.

+          The Events VP is in charge of working alongside the Finance department to keep track of the budget of all events for the year as well as to keep track of the expenses of each project or event.

+          He/ she is also in charge of working with the Externals department to scout and assign relevant speakers for each major event.

+          He/ she must also collaborate together with the Branding, Design & Consultancy, Dev, and Content Marketing department to create a lesson plan as well as assign relevant and appropriate speakers for workshops.

+          Most importantly, the Events VP must advocate for User Experience design.
+He/ she must encourage his/ her AVPs and members to learn and practice User Experience design outside Events (e.g. web development, design, etc.).
+        title: ' The Event Experience Designer'
+    title: "\U0001F389 VP for Events"
 ---